- Should I have auto insurance?

 - What is a deductible?

-That is the amount you pay should a you have a claim.
-A home policy has a minimum deductible of $500.00 which can go as high as $5,000.00.
-Your car policy has two sections that have deductibles.
-The Collision section starts at $500.00 and your Comprehensive (which is basically Fire, Theft, Vandalism and Glass breakage) starts at $300.00.
+That is the amount you pay should you have a claim.
+A home policy has a minimum deductible of $500 which can go as high as $25,000.
+Your car policy has multiple sections that have deductibles.
+Typically, the Collision deductible we see today for most of our clients is $1000.
+For Comprehensive (which includes Fire, Theft, Vandalism and Glass breakage) we typically see $1000 as well.

 - What does No Fault mean?